Hushoffice

 Solutions like hushMeet are more than mere meeting pods.
 They’re a brief vacation from open office activity.

-Movement is a strong foundation for good ergonomics.
+Movement is the cornerstone of good ergonomics.

-• Get an ergonomics assessment
+• Arrange for an ergonomics evaluation

 Office work pods like hushWork.sit&stand are strong solutions for a neurodiverse team because they offer multiple benefits.
 Acoustic calm.
 Adjustable lighting and ventilation.
 Visual privacy.
 Ergonomic sit-stand freedom.
 Layout flexibility.
 Focus.